 Briefly, repeatability is a measure of consistency of a test when performed by the same person in the same laboratory using the same equipment, within a short period of time.
 In contrast, reproducibility measures the differences caused when a test is performed by different people in different locations using the same equipment.
 I looked at several ASTMs and found both repeatability and reproducibility reported as 95%, which means that the accuracy of test results will be consistent.

 The point of all this is that we seem to be caught in a Spock syndrome, citing performance values of unsupportable accuracy.
 If, for example, you specify an R-value of 5.0, that is the number you expect after rounding.
-In practice, of course, you would accept a higher R-value regardless of rounding, but the minimum would be 4.95.
+In practice, of course, you would accept a higher R-value regardless of rounding, but the minimum would be 4.95 before rounding.
 But when test results show a variation of 30 percent, and manufacturers simply claim a nominal value stated in a standard, what are you really specifying, and what are you getting?
 Sprayed products present even more problems.
 I wasn't completely comfortable with material that went on at 60 mils; I cringe when I see product data that claims only 6 mils is required.

 I understand the problems involved in manufacturing, application, testing, and so on, and we need some way to compare materials, but I question the validity of Spock-like precision.